A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Previous Sketches and Processes

 \subsection{Uniform Random Projection and the Integral \LevyTower}

-Indyk's $L_p$-stable sketches \cite{indyk2006stable} are able to estimate the $L_p$-moment for $p\in(0,2]$ but do not handle the $L_0$-moment.
-Cormode, Datar, Indyk, and Muthukrishnan \cite{cormode2003comparing} approximate the $L_0$-moment by the $L_\alpha$-moment for very small $\alpha>0$.
+Indyk's $F_p$-stable sketches \cite{indyk2006stable} are able to estimate the $F_p$-moment for $p\in(0,2]$ but do not handle the $F_0$-moment.
+Cormode, Datar, Indyk, and Muthukrishnan \cite{cormode2003comparing} approximate the $F_0$-moment by the $F_\alpha$-moment for very small $\alpha>0$.
 This scheme needs a bound on $\|\mathbf{x}\|_\infty$, as a single unbounded update can raise the estimate to infinity.
-Kane, Nelson, and Woodruff \cite{kane2010optimal} take another approach: subsample the stream to a suitable level, randomly project each element within the field $\Z_p$ for a random prime $p > \epsilon^{-1}\log(\|\mathbf{x}\|_{\infty})$, and then use an (insertion-only) $F_0$ estimator.
+Kane, Nelson, and Woodruff \cite{kane2010optimal} take another approach: subsample the stream to a suitable level, randomly project each element within the field $\Z_p$ for a random prime $p > \epsilon^{-1}\log(\|\mathbf{x}\|_{\infty})$, and then use an (insertion-only) cardinality estimator.
 The random projection approach~\cite{kane2010optimal} also requires a bound on $\|\mathbf{x}\|_\infty$.
-As an $L_0$-moment sketch it has a certain failure probability (e.g., $p | \mathbf{x}(v)$ for many $v$) but it perfectly estimates a related quantity: the $f_{L_0,p}$-moment for $f_{L_0,p}(x)=\ind{p\nmid x}$.
+As an $F_0$-moment sketch it has a certain failure probability (e.g., if $p | \mathbf{x}(v)$ for many $v$) but it can be viewed as estimating a related quantity: the $f_{F_0,p}$-moment for $f_{F_0,p}(x)=\ind{p\nmid x}$.